payalb/SpringMVCProfileConditional/help.md

 Using Condition to read property file based on active profile and in test , enabling it for test profile using @Activeprofile

+boolean matches(ConditionContext context, AnnotatedTypeMetadata metadata) - Determine if the condition matches.
+Parameters:

+context - the condition context metadata - metadata of the class or method being checked
+Returns: true if the condition matches and the component can be registered or false to veto registration.

      	@Override
 	public boolean matches(ConditionContext context, AnnotatedTypeMetadata metadata) {
 		//context.getBean("")!=null